BOUN THAT LUANG FESTIVAL OF THE GRAND STUPA

-The That Luang religious festival last three days It starts with the wax castle procession at Vat Simuong and end with a procession around the stupa.
-Thousands of monks and tns of thousands of pilgrims come from all over the country and even from Thailand, Cambodia and Vietnam to attend the festival.
+The That Luang religious festival last three days.
+It starts with the wax castle procession at Wat Si Meuang and end with a procession around the stupa.
+Thousands of monks and ten of thousands of pilgrims come from all over the country and even from Thailand, Cambodia and Vietnam to attend the festival.

 One week before the religious festival, a huge international trade fair features goods and exhibitions from all over the world.
-The religious festival starts with the procession at Vat Simuong to worship the City’s foundation pillar and pay homage to Nya Mae Simuong or Lady Simuong, a pregnant woman, inspired by the divinities, jumped into the hold in which the city pillar was about to be planted and was thus crushed to death.
+The religious festival starts with the procession at Wat Si Meuang to worship the City’s foundation pillar and pay homage to Nya Mae Si Meuang or Lady Si Meuang, a pregnant woman, inspired by the divinities, jumped into the hold in which the city pillar was about to be planted and was thus crushed to death.
 She has become, since, the protector of Vientiane and inhabitants devote a special cult to her.
 The procession gather Phasat Pheung (wax castles) of banana trunks and decorated with flowers made of wax.
 The Phasat, which re commissioned by families or villages in and procession around Vientiane, are carried three times around the Sin and then offered to the temple.
 This procession is very spontaneous and colourful and ends with fireworks, which symbolizes an offering of flowers of light to Lord Buddha.

 The next day, at 01:00PM, a bigger and more elaborate procession brings more wax castles through the Eastern Gate of the That Luang cloister.
 The wax castles are carried three times around the Grand Stupa and offered to the shrine.